Genetics In Action: Evolutionary Algorithms

 The Holyfield Problem comes from Evander Holyfield's Real Deal Boxing for the Sega Genesis.

-You have several options to help make your boxer the best.
+You have several options to help make your boxer the best but a limited budget that prohibits you from taking everything.
+How do you make the right decisions?

 Result: genetic algorithms let us choose the best set of options, making our boxer the best there is.